joahua/blog/_posts/2023-03-09-bible-college.md

 Getting to the point of 'quit your job and study the bible' is a bit of a journey.
 More to be said than is said here, so do reach out if you would like to chat!

-# You're studying what now?
+# You’re studying what now?

 I've enrolled full time at [Ridley College](http://ridley.edu.au), based in Melbourne, but studying online.